Policy 5460B

 Course Substitutions

-Western provides reasonable modifications to the academic requirements of a course of study if these requirements have a discriminatory impact on a student with a disability.
-Western does not waive or change requirements if they are essential to the course or if the changes would fundamentally alter the program.
-Students with disabilities may apply for appropriate course substitutions for required courses.
+Western provides reasonable modifications to academic requirements when such requirements have a discriminatory impact on a student with a disability.
+Western does not waive or change requirements deemed essential to the course or program, as such changes would fundamentally alter the nature of the program.
+Students with disabilities may apply for course substitutions for required courses when appropriate.

-Students must apply for course substitutions at least eight (8) weeks prior to the semester for which the modification is desired.
+Students must apply for course substitutions at least eight (8) weeks prior to the semester in which the modification is requested.
 Applications are available in the Wellbeing & Accessibility Office.
 In addition to the application, students must provide the following:

-• Verification from a qualified medical provider that the student has a disability and related need for academic modification.
-The medical documentation must be current.
+• Current documentation from a qualified medical provider verifying the student’s disability and the related need for an academic modification.

-• Documentation, if any, that the student attempted the same or similar classes, with or without accommodation and/or tutoring, and the results of that attempt.
+• If applicable, documentation of the student’s prior attempts to complete the same or similar courses, with or without accommodations or tutoring, and the results of those attempts.

-Course substitutions will not automatically be granted based upon disability status.
-The Accessibility & Disability Specialist, in coordination with the supervising Vice president, and at least one representative from the student’s chosen academic program will consider each request individually.
-The request will be considered in light of the impact on the integrity of the program, whether or not the course is a prerequisite for an upcoming course, the core expected responsibilities of an individual working within the certification or degree field, and other lawful and appropriate case-by-case considerations.
+Course substitutions are not automatically granted based solely on disability status.
+Each request is evaluated individually by the Accessibility & Disability Specialist in collaboration with the Vice President of Academic Affairs and at least one representative from the student’s academic program.
+The evaluation considers various factors, including the impact of the substitution on the program's integrity, whether the course is a prerequisite for subsequent courses, the essential responsibilities expected in the certification or degree field, and other lawful and appropriate case-specific considerations.

-Students will be informed of the course substitution approval or denial in writing within forty-five (45) working days of their completed application to Wellbeing &Accessibility.
+Students will receive written notification of the approval or denial of their course substitution request within forty-five (45) working days of submitting a completed application to Wellbeing & Accessibility.

 Concerns

-• Counsel the student in self-advocacy skills (if the student would like to attempt to resolve the situation on their own).
+• Development of self-advocacy skills (if the student would like to attempt to resolve the situation on their own).

-• Refer the situation to the Director of Wellbeing and Accessibility.
+• Referral to the Director of Wellbeing and Accessibility.

 Last Review Date